ivishnumurthyhegde/Swasth/README.md

 In this project, I created a Static website that has information about the coronavirus and also I created a bot that answers to questions related covid-19.

 I created this bot using AZURE BOTSERVICE and a QnA MAKER and STATIC WEB APP service.

-Link of my project( website URL) :- https://delightful-pebble-0a0e2d710.1.azurestaticapps.net/

- and I hosted  a website on GitHub also. link of GitHub hosted website: https://ivishnumurthyhegde.github.io/covid-19-website/
+ link of the website: https://ivishnumurthyhegde.github.io/covid-19-website/

  Below are some of the steps and sample images taken while doing the project :
  1. azure resource group